dakshaau/CapioAI/README.md

 The server accepts **GET** requests with the request header having `apiKey` label and an associated string.

 The requests are only accepted at the URL: `http://IP:PORT/transcript/<transcriptID>`

+## Docker:

+There is a containerized version of main module availablle that sends a request to CapioAI API and creates a docx file.
+Go to (docker_build) [docker_build/] for further instructions.